akohan91/libak-salesforce-async-job-load-balancer/README.md

 # Async Job Load Balancer Framework

+> **Note:** This framework is currently in the development process.
+Features and implementations may change as development progresses.

 ## Overview

 This framework provides a robust, event-driven mechanism for managing and load-balancing asynchronous Apex jobs (Batchable and Queueable) in Salesforce.
 It leverages custom objects, platform events, and Apex classes to queue, execute, monitor, and handle errors for asynchronous jobs, ensuring optimal resource utilization and extensibility.